PaddlePaddle/book/recognize_digits/README.en.md

 Fig. 6.
 LeNet-5 Convolutional Neural Network architecture<br/>
 </p>

-[LeNet-5](http://yann.lecun.com/exdb/lenet/) is one of the simplest Convolutional Neural Network.
+[LeNet-5](http://yann.lecun.com/exdb/lenet/) is one of the simplest Convolutional Neural Networks.
 Fig. 6. shows its architecture: 2 dimensional image input is fed into two sets of convolutional layer and pooling layer, then it is fed into fully connected layer and softmax classifier.
 The following three properties of convolution enable LeNet-5 to better recognize images than Multilayer fully-connected perceptrons:

 - 3D properties of neurons: a convolutional layer is organized by width, height and depth.
 Neurons in each layer are connected to only a small region in previous layer.
 This region is called receptive field.
 - Local connection: CNN utilizes local space correlation by connecting local neurons.
 This design guarantees learned filter has strong response to local input features.
 Stacking many such layers leads non-linear filter becomes more and more global.
 This allows the network to first obtain good representation for a small parts of input, then combine them to represent larger region.